 The Dovecote is of circular design, the walls are about 20 feet in height, and it is in exceptionally great condition.
 Even the plaster covering the schist is all intact.
 It is hard to believe that such a beautiful setting and structure would allow anyone to defile the building.
 But as you can see in the picture, the dovecote has been tagged.
 Small wonder that many caretakers of these wonderful buildings often are forced to prohibit visitors entirely.
 In this case, the interior has been locked, undoubtedly to limit such malicious damage, but the 30 foot diameter of the exterior can yet be circumnavigated, and a knothole in the door provides a peek-a-boo view of the interior, which gives a gift view of the potence.
 The door(s) is rather odd.
 One appears to be newer, built above the older lower door.
 The newer door actually cuts into the rat course itself.
 Four little gables in the roof provided the only entry for the birds.
 Notice that the the cupola is completely enclosed, prohibiting access as well as limiting light and air within the cote.
 This type of entry is unique, being limited to this area of France, and being rare even here in Brittany.

-The dovecote is on private property, so we are only able to provide the information provided from a distance.
+The dovecote is on private property, so we are only able to describe what we could see from a distance.
 But as you can see in the photograph, it is a nice find indeed.
 The structure is about 30 feet in diameter and about 18 feet high to the eve of the roof.
 The roof is the most noticeable feature, providing no cupola for light, air and access, but rather providing entry for the birds by way of only two gables.

 As noted above for Trecesson, this type of entryway is rather unique.
 The gables in this instance are rather larger than those at Trecesson, but conceptually along the same line.